 So far, this has been a stellar year for my web businesses.
 In fact, I am expecting that my self-employment income will be close to 20% of my total income when the year is over.
 I knew that I could take advantage of the safe harbor rule and made some adjustment to my W4 at the beginning of the year to withhold extra money per paycheck.
 However, I am doing better than I thought and I am sure I didn’t withhold enough money.

 The first thing I did was to estimate on my tax liability.
-I did a quick search and found a nice free tax calculator by Tax Brain.
-The tool uses a 6-step wizard to guide me through a few questions about my income sources and deductions, then provides me with an estimate of my tax liability — it looks like I’ll owe Uncle Sam about $2,500.
+I did a quick search and found a nice free tax calculator by H&R Block.
+The tool uses a step-by-step wizard to guide me through a few questions about my income sources and deductions, then provides me with an estimate of my tax liability — it looks like I’ll owe Uncle Sam about $2,500.

 Next, I adjusted my W4 to withhold extra money for the rest of the year for both Federal and City income taxes.
 The extra amount won’t be enough to cover the entire $2,500, but it will be enough so that I won’t cringe when I see how much I owe.